Yeah, you're watching a little bit of Obama in a speech at the Brandenburg Gate.

 And that's what winning elections in Washington means.

-It's not about to a lot of Republicans, it isn't about conservatism or liberalism or Democrats or Republicans.
+It's not about, to a lot of Republicans, it isn't about conservatism or liberalism or Democrats or Republicans.

-Having the power over the money, having the power to spend it for whatever things that they're trying to buy.
+It's about having the money or not having the money, having the power over the money, having the power to spend it for whatever things that they're trying to buy.

 So there are a lot of Republicans who are also part of the we.